maddouri/dynalo/README.md

 dynalo is a header-only library that provides a cross platform API for:

-* Loading/unloading a shared library (`.so` in Linux and `.dll` in Windows)
+* Loading and unloading a shared library (`.so` in Linux and `.dll` in Windows)
-* Getting a pointer to an exported function in the loaded shared library
+* Getting a pointer to exported functions in the loaded shared library

 ## API Summary